Parabolic Singular Integrals with Nonhomogeneous Kernels: Notation, definitions, and statement of results

-\begin{definition}[\em Regular Lip(1,1/2) functions and Good Parabolic Graphs] We say that a function $A:\rn \to \re$ is a regular Lip(1,1/2) function if it is Lip(1,1/2), and if in addition $\dd_n A\in BMO$, where $\dd_n:= I_{p} \circ \partial_t$ is the half-order time derivative.
+We say a function $A:\rn \to \re$ is a regular Lip(1,1/2) function if it is Lip(1,1/2), and if in addition $\dd_n A\in BMO$, where $\dd_n:= I_{p} \circ \partial_t$ is the half-order time derivative.
 Following \cite{H}, we endow the regular Lip(1,1/2) functions with the norm

 Of course, BMO is parabolic BMO, defined with respect to parabolic cubes (or balls).

 We say that a graph $\Gamma := \left\{\big(A(\xb),\xb\big)\right\}$ is a Good Parabolic Graph, and we write $\Gamma \in GPG$, if $A$ is a regular Lip(1,1/2) function. \end{definition}